leefuller23/www/content/qtflix.md

 ## Access via Smart TV
 Option 1: Use your Smart TV's browser as above

-Option 2: Find "emby" app in your smart TV app store and complete App setup as above.
+Option 2: Find "Emby" app in your smart TV app store and complete App setup as above.